KrishnaswamyLab/phateR/README.md

 (observations) be rows and genes (features) be columns of your input data.

+  - **Can I run PHATE with Seurat?**

+PHATE was removed from Seurat in version 3.
+You can install a version of Seurat with `RunPHATE` included by following the instructions at <https://github.com/satijalab/seurat/pull/1172#issuecomment-564782167>.

   - **I have installed PHATE in Python, but phateR says it is not installed\!**